-The History of the Poetry Marquee
+The Poetry Marquee

 Once the sign was in place, David Livingston approached The Arts Center about filling the sign with artwork.
 Hester Coucke, The Arts Center’s Curator, suggested that poetry would be an art form true to the original purpose of the sign: a means for displaying words.
 The Arts Center formed a committee to select the poems, and Endex Engineering continues to provide volunteer help in hanging the new poems periodically.